The Angry Birds Movie: Theatrical

-The film was initially scheduled to be released on July 1, 2016, but was later moved forward to May 20.
-The film was released in Finland on May 13, 2016, and in the United States on May 20, 2016 in RealD 3D and 4DX.
+The film was initially scheduled to be released on July 1, 2016, but it was later moved forward to May 20.
+The film was released in Finland on May 13, 2016, and in the United States on May 20, 2016, in RealD 3D and 4DX.
 An animated short film titled The Early Hatchling Gets the Worm was shown alongside the film in selected theaters.